jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 Design (noun): A plan or scheme conceived in the mind and intended for subsequent execution; the preliminary conception of an idea that is to carried into effect by action; a project.
 (Oxford English Dictionary)

 True, everyone designs, but only certain kinds of design work are acknowledged, valorized, remunerated, and credited.
 Though all humans design, not everyone gets paid to do so.

-*Affordance* refers to "the perceived and actual properties of the thing, primarily those fundamental properties that determine just how the thing could possibly be used." ...
-An object's affordances are never equally perceptible to all, and never equally available to all.

-### On Intersectionality
-Black women workers at GM were told they had no legal grounds for a discrimination case against their employer because antidiscrimination law only protected single-identity categories.

-The concept of intersectionality provided the grounds for a long, slow paradigm shift that is still unfolding in the social sciences, in legal scholarship, and in other domains of research and practice.

-While there is rapidly growing interest in algorithmic bias audits, especially in the fairness, accountability, and transparency in machine learning (FAT*) community, most are single-axis: they look for a biased distribution of error rates only according to a single variable, such as race or gender.

-One question about [intersectional approaches] is how many identity variables to include because each adds complexity (and, in many situations, time and cost) to audits.

-### Universal Design
-Universal Design (UD) as defined by Center for UD at North Carolina State University: The design of products and environment to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design

-At least in the digital domain, adaptive design that enables personalization and flexible configuration of shared core objects, tools, platforms, and systems provides a path out of the tension between the diverse needs of individual users and the economic advantages of a large-scale user base.

-Universalization erases difference and produces self-reinforcing spirals of exclusion, but personalized and culturally adaptive systems too often are deployed in ways that reinforce [surveillance capitalism](thoughts/Data%20Capitalism.md).

-We should destabilize the underlying assumption that what is best for the majority of users is best for *all* users.

 ### The Unmarked User
 Designers most frequently assume that the unmarked user has access to several very powerful privileges, such as US citizenship, English language proficiency, access to broadband internet, a smartphone, a normatively abled body, and so on.